 Do you love the look of flowers blooming out of window planter boxes?
 I do.
-Which is why we decided to add some to our home this year, to add a bit of color at above-ground level.
+This is why we decided to add some to our home this year, to add a bit of color at the above-ground level.

 - 2 – 1×6 cedar boards, cut to 7-1/16” (the true width of a 1×8 board)